-displays of old farm equipment by the Sydney Antique Machinery Club;
+- displays of old farm equipment by the Sydney Antique Machinery Club;

 - the Interactive 7D Mobile Cinema-in-a-truck virtual reality experience really tested the vocal chords;

 - musical entertainment by local school bands;

-- Australian Amusements’ carnival rides, pony rides … and more.
+- Australian Amusements’ carnival rides, camel and pony rides.

 A great family day out

-There was a great selection of food available all day ranging from the offerings of the Country Women’s Association Kiosk to dishes from around the world including Turkish gozleme, pizzas, European sausages, doner kebabs, hamburgers, pizzas, pies, cakes, ice creams and more.
+There will be a great selection of food available from around the world including Turkish gozleme, pizzas, European sausages, doner kebabs, hamburgers, pizzas, pies, cakes, ice creams and more.
 A dedicated food area with tables and chairs was set up in the centre of the food stalls.

 Ku-ring-gai Miniwheels Rev Into Gear

 Woodchopping is a mighty sport and forms an integral part of any agricultural show.… Continue reading →

 The 2016 Program of Events will show you the range of attractions which appeared at the show.
 Most of these will be booked for the 2017 show – keep checking this website for information.

 (click image below)

-The 2016 Schedules and Entry Forms are posted to this site for your information.
-New forms will be posted for the 2017 show closer to the May show date.
+Schedules and Entry Forms are posted to this site for your information.

 Cooking & Baking